 3. The old (ng-)eNB responds with the UE context associated with the Resume ID (for EPS) or I-RNTI (for 5GS).

+NOTE 1: The new eNB may send X2: DATA FORWARDING ADDRESS INDICATION message to the old eNB to provide DL data forwarding address and the new ng-eNB may send Xn: Xn-U ADDRESS INDICATION message to the old ng-eNB to provide DL data forwarding address

 4. For EPS, the new eNB initiates the S1-AP Path Switch procedure to establish a S1 UE associated signalling connection to the serving MME and to request the MME to resume the UE context.
 For 5GS, the new ng-eNB initiates the NG-AP Path Switch procedure to establish a NG UE associated signalling connection to the serving AMF and to request the AMF to resume the UE context.